 Lubov Karetnikova

-Lyric soprano Lubov Karetnikova, the First Prize winner of the Debut Competition 2024, is celebrated for her powerful, warm, and silvery voice, captivating stage presence, and refined musicality.
+Lyric soprano Lubov Karetnikova, is the First Prize winner of the Debut Competition 2024 , is celebrated for her powerful, warm voice, captivating stage presence, and refined musicality.

-Last season, 2024/2025, highlights include her house debut at the Frankfurt Opera as Rosalie in Dittersdorf's Doktor und Apotheker, as well as her debut as Donna Anna in Mozart's Don Giovanni at Staatstheater Meiningen.
-Lubov retuned in the role of Adina in Sven-Eric Bechtolf's production of L'elisir d'amore at the Latvian National Opera, where she debuted earlier this year.
-Earlier debuts include Juliette Vermont in Franz Lehár's Der Graf von Luxemburg at the Tiroler Festspiele Erl, Fiordiligi in Così fan tutte at Teatri di Pistoia, Gilda in Verdi's Rigoletto at Theater Hof, Pamina in Mozart's Die Zauberflöte in Trentino Festival, and Nannetta in Verdi's Falstaff at the Lithuanian National Philharmonic.
+Previous season's highlights include her house debut at the Frankfurt Opera as Rosalie in Dittersdorf's Doktor und Apotheker, Adina in Sven-Eric Bechtolf's production of L'elisir d'amore at the Latvian National Opera, Juliette Vermont in Franz Lehár's Der Graf von Luxemburg at the Tiroler Festspiele Erl, Fiordiligi in Così fan tutte at Teatri di Pistoia, Gilda in Verdi's Rigoletto at Theater Hof, Pamina in Mozart's Die Zauberflöte in Trentino Festival, and Nannetta in Verdi's Falstaff at the Lithuanian National Philharmonic.

 Lubov is an accomplished chamber music singer with a diverse art song repertoire.
 She collaborates with various festivals and cultural institutions and has performed with various programs at venues such as Wigmore Hall, Riga Guild Hall, Blackheads hall, the Latvian National Theatre, Dzintari Concert Hall, Flagey in Brussels, among others.